meetalva/alva-design/docs/guides/create-library.md

 | [[grid-column | 5 - 13 ]]
 | | ![](https://media.meetalva.io/guides/hello-world-component-used.png)

+## Whats next

-That's it, you just bootstrapped yourself from zero to working Alva component!
+That's it, you just bootstrapped yourself from zero to working Alva library!
+I suggest your pat yourself a bit on the back now.

+Done?
+Cool.
+Here are some suggestions on what to do next.

+* Repeat the `Create` - `Build` - `Use` cycle in section 2 and build more components
+* Have a look at our [Create Component Guide](./create-pattern)
+* Have a look at our [Create Properties Guide](./create-properties)

 ## Reference